All Products

 public void onError(ErrorInfo errorInfo) {

-ErrorCode errorCode = errorInfo.getCode(); //The error code.
+ErrorCode errorCode = errorInfo.getCode(); // The error code.

-String errorMsg = errorInfo.getMsg(); //The error description.
+String errorMsg = errorInfo.getMsg(); // The error message.

 //{ "Url": "xxx",